 If you are taking a package tour with a guide, you won’t need to bring much cash since your accommodation and meals are covered.
 You might want to pack a few hundred rupees per day for snacks or hot showers.
 If you are trekking independently you will need enough rupees to pay for all your meals and accommodations for your whole trek – plan on about 3000-3500 Nepali rupees per person per day.
 There are no banks or ATMs anywhere on the trek.

 You’ll want to plan out your route each day, especially since there are lots of options for getting to Annapurna Base Camp.
 Even if you hire a guide (and I think you should), pack a map and a guidebook to help you choose your route (and make sure you don’t get lost).
 If the guidebook is too heavy you can buy an electronic copy or just take photos of the relevant pages and look at the on your phone.

 I recommend: Buy your maps in Kathmandu or Pokhara.
-The best guidebook I’ve found is Lonely Planet’s Trekking the Nepal Himalaya.
+The best guidebook I’ve found is Lonely Planet Trekking in the Nepal Himalaya 10th Ed.